Daphne Leong is Associate Professor of Music Theory and Chair of the Theory and Composition Department.

 She has twice been a Fellow at the Mannes Institute for Advanced Studies in Music Theory (in “Rhythm and Temporality” and “Transformational Theory”), and has undertaken source studies at the Sacher Institute in Basel, Switzerland, the Bartók Archives in Budapest, the Hungarian Ethnographic Museum in Budapest, and the Brăiloiu Institute of Ethnography and Folklore in Bucharest.

 Leong is also an active pianist and chamber musician, performing in recent years in the United States, Canada, England, Romania, and Hong Kong.
 Her repertoire ranges from Bach to premieres of current music; three recent concert programs are May Treacherous Marbles (written for her), Ravel Ma Mère l’Oye, Messiaen Visions de l’Amen (2008); Mozart Quintet for Piano and Winds in Eb, Schoenberg Sechs kleine Klavierstücke Op.19, Mozart Quartet for Piano and Strings in Eb (2006); and the complete Chopin Études Op.25.
-In fall 2013 she will premiere Clear Sounds among Hills and Waters by Robert Morris, on a program that includes Andriessen’s Hout and Shende’s Throw Down or Shut Up!
+In fall 2013 she premiered Morris's Clear Sounds among Hills and Waters (dedicated to her), on a program that included Andriessen’s Hout and Shende’s Throw Down or Shut Up!
 Her principal teachers were David Burge, Douglas Humpherys, and Robin Harrison.